electrixoul/BRUCE_Gym/README.md

 ### 2. Installation

 Create a copy of this repo in your local machine, and cd into the main directory of this repo, then run ```./install.sh```.
 The installation should be automatic.

-To install:

-cd into Gazebointerface/build/ then sudo cmake --install .

-To uninstall:
-xargs rm < install_manifest.txt

 ## Operation

+## Misc

+Some random hints:
+To uninstall packages installed with cmake --install:
+While in the build folder, run: ```xargs rm < install_manifest.txt```